The First Minute of a New Day: Reception

 Following the little commercial success experienced by Scott-Heron's previous LPs, the album had multi-chart success, which seemed promising for their new record label.
 Even though Scott-Heron's previous albums, in specific Pieces of a Man and Winter in America, featured singles, they did not chart.
 However, no singles were released for The First Minute of a New Day, off the album or for promotion.

 Following heavy promotion by Arista, the album entered the Top Jazz Albums chart at number 17 on February 8, 1975.
 It later peaked at number 5 before falling off the charts on July 19, 1975, 24 weeks after its original appearance.
 The First Minute of a New Day also peaked at number 8 on the Black Albums chart and number 30 on the Pop Albums chart.
 While not as critically acclaimed as Jackson's and Scott-Heron's previous effort Winter in America, The First Minute of a New Day gave Scott-Heron wider recognition among fans and critics, due in part to its heavy promotion.
-Tim Sheridan of Allmusic called it "solid, decidedly left-of-center jazz-R&B" and went on to write:
+Tim Sheridan of AllMusic called it "solid, decidedly left-of-center jazz-R&B" and wrote:

 This output, with the opening meditation of "Offering" and the right-on "Ain't No Such Thing as Superman," solidifies Heron's place in the pantheon of jazz poets.